MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 ---
-title: "Connect to your remote Linux computer | Microsoft Docs" ms.custom: "" ms.date: "11/06/2017"
+title: "Connect to your remote Linux computer  in Visual Studio | Microsoft Docs"
-ms.technology: ["cpp-linux"]
-ms.tgt_pltfrm: "Linux"
-ms.topic: "conceptual"
+description: "How to connect to a remote Linux machine from inside a Visual Studio C++ project." ms.custom: "" ms.date: "07/20/2018" ms.technology: ["cpp-linux"] ms.tgt_pltfrm: "Linux" ms.topic: "conceptual"